-At the top of anyone’s worst-things-to-do list is one of the most dreaded chores like going to the DPS to renew your license, take a drivers test, or having to change names on the legal documentation.
+At the top of anyone’s worst-things-to-do list is one of the most dreaded chores like going to the DPS to renew your license, taking a driver’s test, or having to change names on the legal documentation.

 I say “dreaded” because if you’ve lived in Texas or Plano long enough you’ve heard horror stories of hours and hours of waiting time and wasted time with the Texas Department of Public Safety and other issues when you plan to visit your DPS nearby.

-Here is our fantastic guide and tips on how to Survive the DPS in Plano, Texas.
+Here is our fantastic guide and tips on how to Survive & get a Texas DPS appointment in Plano, Texas.

 The DPS (Department of Public Safety) is located in a few places across the metroplex.